c0n0r421/garden-pip/README.md

 1. From the menu choose **Nutrient Calculator**.
 2. Select the nutrient manufacturer, series and growth stage.
-3. Pick a plant category and unit system, then enter the desired solution volume.
+3. Pick a plant category and unit system, then tap the volume field.
+A numeric keypad opens allowing entry of the desired solution volume.
+Press **Enter** on the keypad to hide it.
 4. Optionally choose a Cal-Mag supplement and press **Calculate**.
 5. Use **Save Setting** to store the current selections or **Load Setting** to recall a saved one.
 6. The calculated amounts appear below the button and the entry is added to the schedule log.